 Like PC 647j, this law prohibits “upskirt” shots and other images captured without the victim’s consent.

-Per Penal Code 602 PC, a person commits the crime of trespassing if he:
+Per Penal Code 602 PC, you commit the crime of trespassing if you:

-- enters or remains on someone else’s property, and
+- enter or remain on someone else’s property, and

-- does so without permission or a right to do so.
+- do so without permission or a right to do so.

-Trespassing occurs no matter whether or not the person also tried to watch or record a person.
+Trespassing occurs no matter whether or not you also tried to watch or record a person.

 Legal References: